 It means that you probably used too much butter concerning the amount of flour.
 The streusel dough melted during baking and turned into a significant layer of dough instead of individual crumbles.

 This happens when they haven't adhered to the cake enough.
 If the proportion of ingredients is correct, it shouldn't be a problem.
-Otherwise, try to press (slightly!) crumbles to the batter before baking.
+Otherwise, try to press (slightly!) crumbles into the batter before baking.

 To make the savory streusel, mix equal amounts of flour and cold butter.
 Add grated Parmesan and spices as desired.
 It is essential to make smaller pieces of the crumble.